Skip to content

 When a sleep aid is appropriate, we favor evidence-based options with a favorable risk profile (e.g., trazodone, doxepin, melatonin agonists) over benzodiazepines or Z-drugs.
 We coordinate with CBT-I-trained therapists, and we revisit the medication plan regularly so you are not on a sedative longer than clinically necessary.

-Your first appointment is 60 minutes.
-Come prepared to describe your sleep pattern in detail — when you go to bed, how long it takes to fall asleep, how often you wake, what you notice in your mind during those wakeful periods.
+Your first appointment is sixty minutes.
+Come prepared to describe your sleep pattern in detail.
+When you go to bed, how long it takes to fall asleep, how often you wake, what you notice in your mind during those wakeful periods.
 A sleep diary covering the prior week is helpful if you can keep one.

-Your provider will assess for psychiatric drivers of insomnia and screen for primary sleep disorders.
-You will leave with a plan that may include treating an underlying condition, a referral for sleep study if indicated, CBT-I referral, and — if appropriate — an evidence-based sleep medication.
+Your clinician will assess for psychiatric drivers of insomnia and screen for primary sleep disorders.
+You will leave with a plan that may include treating an underlying condition, a referral for sleep study if indicated, CBT-I referral, and.
+If appropriate.
+An evidence-based sleep medication.

 Should I see a psychiatrist or a sleep specialist?